AdobeDocs/experience-manager-65.en/help/assets/search-facets.md

 1. Click the [!DNL Experience Manager] logo, and then go to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL Search Forms]**.
 1. From the **[!UICONTROL Search Forms]** page, select **[!UICONTROL Assets Admin Search Rail]**, then click **[!UICONTROL Edit]**.
 1. In the **[!UICONTROL Edit Search Form]** page, drag **[!UICONTROL Options Predicate]** from the **[!UICONTROL Select Predicate]** tab to the main pane.
 1. In the **[!UICONTROL Settings]** tab, enter a label and a name for the property.
-For example, to search assets based on their format, specify a user-friendly name for the label, for example **[!UICONTROL File Type]**.
-Specify the property based on which the search is to be performed in the property field, for example `jcr:content/metadata/dc:format.`
+For example, to search assets based on their format, specify a user-friendly name for the label, for example, **[!UICONTROL File Type]**.
+Specify the property based on which the search is to be performed in the property field, for example, `jcr:content/metadata/dc:format.`
 1. Do one of the following:

     * In the **[!UICONTROL Property Name]** field, mention the path of the JSON file where you define the nodes for the options and specify corresponding key-value pairs.